freeCodeCamp/freeCodeCamp/guide/english/game-development/index.md

 ![Unity development screen](http://paulbourke.net/stereographics/Unitystereo/textureplanes.jpg "Unity development screen")

-Many developers choose to develop a game using a Game Development Engine.
+Many Developers choose to develop a game using a Game Development Engine.

-Game Engines can make the process of creating a game much easier and enable developers to reuse lots of functionality.
+Game Engines can make the process of creating a game much easier and enable Developers to re-use lots of functionality.
 It also takes care of rendering for 2D and 3D Graphics, physics and collision detection, sound, scripting and much more.

 Some Game Engines have a very steep learning curve such as CryEngine or Unreal Engine.
 Yet, other tools are very accessible to beginners and some do not even need you to be able to write code to create your game, e.g. Construct 2.